 I created this so pupils could refer to it either in lesson or for homework.
 I collated several 'what, how, why' questions and asked pupils to try and use them each time they were looking at a literature text.
 This has been very popular at A-Level and I can see such a difference in not only pupils' confidence but also their individual responses.

 I created this sheet as a way of guiding pupils through the ‘what, how why’ process so they can easily see how a good response to a text is built up.
 I used this with y8 & y9 and it worked well but y7 needed a lot more guidance as most of these skills are completely new to them, so I adapted the sheet for them and added more skills.
 I won’t always use these and in future will offer them as options if a pupil is still struggling to develop their writing.
 Some pupils also didn’t want to write on them and instead preferred to have them on the table but do their work in their book.
 So in effect, they still used them as a guide but wanted the freedom of more space in their book.

-This sheet is a lot more detailed than the previous one mentioned and I use this with Y10 and 11 and am currently adapting it for KS5.
+This sheet is a lot more detailed than the previous one mentioned and I use this with Y10 and 11.
 This sheet reminds pupils of the ‘what, how why’ structure but gives them a variety of extra prompts in order to develop further as they write an extended piece of work.
 I ask pupils to glue this into their book so they can refer to it at any point in the lesson and also at home.

 Embedding it into lesson activities

 I use variations of ‘what, how why’ depending on the task and skill and try and embed this into lessons as much as possible so it becomes like second nature.
 My year 11s particularly liked the ‘imagery train’ we used to discuss poetry; they found that it really helped them to develop their responses on the effect of imagery and why it is used.